-Welcome to the Innovative Interactions Lab at Yale!
+Welcome to the Yale Innovative Interactions Lab!
 The Innovative Interactions Lab is a research group directed by Dr. Alan E. Kazdin, within the Department of Psychology.
 Our lab is dedicated to learning more about how children and youth interact with animals and robots to improve their own wellbeing and cope with the challenges of daily life.
 To learn more about our work, please visit our research page.
-We have recently wrapped up our study collaborating with dog handlers and therapy dogs, and are in the process of starting a new study involving dogs from the community.
-If you have a dog and are interested in getting involved, please contact us to learn more.

 Current Research Projects

-We are currently recruiting participants for two different projects: 1) Moms and children 2-6 with a dog in the house, 2) Children 7-10.
+We are currently recruiting two groups of participants for two different projects: 1) Moms and children 2-6 with a dog in the house and 2) Children 7-10.
 Fill out this short survey to sign up.
 To see what it’s like to participate in our studies, check out our photo gallery here.

-We are also looking for a dog model for one of our projects.
-If you think your dog is cute and photogenic, fill out this short survey to sign up.
+We are also looking for dog models for one of our projects.
+If your dog is photogenic, fill out this short survey to sign up.

 We also need pictures of you and your dog for a new project.
 If you’re interested or want more information, check out the survey here.

 Interested in gaining research experience with children, animals, and robots?